 Anne Mariel Peters (Summer 2004, PGA/OIA) is assistant professor of government at Wesleyan University, where she teaches courses in comparative politics, state formation, and the politics of the Middle East.
 Peters’ research interests include the political economy of development, state formation, foreign aid, economic reform, and science and technology policy.
 She has conducted fieldwork in Egypt and Jordan as a Fulbright scholar and a Council of American Overseas Research Centers fellow.
 Her recent dissertation, entitled “Special Relationships, Dollars, and Development,” addresses how authoritarian coalitions in Egypt, Jordan, South Korea, and Taiwan incorporated U.S. foreign aid into strategies for state-building, late development, and economic reform.
 Peters is also conducting research on American neotrusteeship and domestic politics in Iraq and Afghanistan.
 Contact via email.
 (Updated 9/2009)

-Benjamin Rusek (Summer 2004, PGA/CISAC) works as a staff officer for the Committee on International Security and Arms Control (CISAC) at the National Academy of Sciences on issues related to nuclear and biological nonproliferation and arms control and the misuse of science and technology.
+Benjamin Rusek (Summer 2004, PGA/CISAC) works as a staff officer for the Committee on International Security and Arms Control (CISAC) at the National Academies of Sciences, Engineering, and Medicine on issues related to nuclear and biological nonproliferation and arms control and the misuse of science and technology.
 Ben manages CISAC's interaction with the Chinese People's Association for Peace and Disarmament in Beijing, CISAC's sub panel examining threats related to biological weapons and dual use biotechonolgy and serves as program staff on CISAC's "Track II" dialogues and CISAC-administered NRC studies.
 Outside of the NAS, Ben is the chair of the executive board of International Student Young Pugwash (ISYP) and frequently works with the Nobel Peace Prize winning Pugwash Conferences on Science and World Affairs.
 He has participated as an ISYP member and CISAC representative at Pugwash conferences in Nova Scotia, The Hague, Bari, Cairo, Tehran, Hiroshima, and Seoul.
 Previously he held various positions at the Henry L. Stimson Center, the Arms Control Association, and the National Air and Space Museum (as an Ohio State University John Glenn Institute Policy Fellow).
 Ben has political science degrees from The Ohio State and Purdue University, where he was the president of Purdue University Student Pugwash.
 Contact via email.
-(Updated 2/2011)
+(Updated 2/2016)

 Janille Smith (Summer 2004, TRB/TA) was schedule to start work on her master's degree in civil engineering at the University of Wisconsin in the fall of 2004.
 She received a BA in Engineering from Lafayette.
 Her interest in this fellowship program stems from her desire to be involved in a policy-oriented environment that focuses on sustaining the relationship between transportation, urban form and the environment.
 This desire explains her continued quest for opportunities that facilitate the integration of a policy approach into the study of urban infrastructure, particularly transportation systems.
 Her future goal is to be involved in projects that focus on the redevelopment of urban infrastructure and management of the environment, through the implementation of policy and technology changes.
 She also hopes to focus her work on developing counties and in international communities.
 Janille expects that the fellowship program will allow her to move a step closer to this goal by allowing her to work on engineering and technology policy issues.
 Contact via email.